 What I am referring to here is a shallow pot with a tall cover that will fit over quart-sized canning jars.
 No pressure is involved in steam canning.

 There is another style of steam canner that doubles for a waterbath.
 This canner has a dial in the lid to indicate temperature.
-I discuss the differences towards the bottom of the page so if yours doesn’t look like this check below.

 How Do Steam Canners Work?